Originally published as a Twitter thread on election day, 2018.

 But it goes beyond that.
 Synthesizing a citizens agenda at the beginning creates a mission statement for your campaign coverage later on.
 Now you know what you’re supposed to accomplish.
 Press the candidates to talk about what your readers and listeners want most to hear about.

 The citizens agenda approach in campaign coverage (sorry for the dorky name) tells reporters, editors and producers how they’re doing.
 Here’s how.
 If you’ve done the work and your list is accurate, the candidates will have to start talking about the items on that agenda.
 That’s how you know it’s working.
 That’s how you know you’re winning.
 Now you can press them for better answers, and dig deep on things you know people care about.
 Public service!

 This I can tell you.
 If reporters ask the people they’re trying to inform, “What do you want the candidates to be discussing as they compete for votes?” no one is going to answer with, “You’re down five points in the latest polls.
 Realistically, can you recover?”

-The citizens agenda approach in campaign coverage was first tried at the Charlotte Observer in 1992.
-I wrote about that adventure in my book, What Are Journalists For? in 1999.
+In my book, What Are Journalists For?
+(1999) I wrote about the early adventures with the citizens agenda model.
 I explained it again in 2010 at my blog.
 So it’s been out there.
-My own read is that it never took off because this is not what political reporters want to do.
+My own read is that it never took off because this is not what most political reporters want to do.
 They want to hang with the pros.
 They want to pick apart the strategy.
 The best ones (and there are some very good ones) want to explain what the candidates are appealing to.
 In us.